cfrg/draft-irtf-cfrg-blind-signatures/draft-wood-cfrg-rsa-blind-signatures.md

 Outputs:
 - evaluated_message, an octet string of length k

+Errors:
+- "unexpected input size": Raised when the blind message doesn't have the expected length.

 Steps:
 1. If len(blinded_message) != k, output "unexpected input size" and stop.
 2. m = OS2IP(blinded_message)